ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 * Uses LangChain’s SQL tooling to inspect schemas and run queries
 * Returns both the SQL results and a human-readable explanation

-We also traced and inspected runs in LangSmith, validating that queries were; correct, efficient, and aligned with our design rules.
+We also traced and inspected runs in LangSmith, validating that queries were correct, efficient, and aligned with our design rules.

 ### Results <a name="overview-results"></a>

 The final SQL Agent:

 * Correctly answered natural-language questions that touched both tables
-* Automatically handled grouping, aggregation and joins
+* Automatically handled grouping, aggregation, and joins
 * Respected constraints such as the allowed date range and aggregation discipline
 * Demonstrated good practices (for example, handling transaction-level aggregation correctly)